quantumgardener/qg.blog/content/notes/Conversation for relationship.md

 ---
+aliases:
-aliases: Conversation for relationships
+  - Conversation for relationships
+  - Conversations for relationships
 tags:
 datetime: 2024-12-04T19:06:40
 updated:
 title:
 ---
 The [[Conversation for relationship]] is a [[Types of conversation|Type of conversation]] focussed on improving the relationship between two people.